• Home

 • Glaze (optional): Dip the cookies in the glaze (icing) and let the glaze set completely – it shouldn’t be tacky or wet to the touch!

 • Flash Freeze: Line a cookie sheet with parchment paper and add the cookies on top.
-Place the cookies in the freezer and flash freezer for an hour, or until frozen.
+Then, place the almond icing sugar cookies in the freezer and flash freezer for an hour, or until frozen.

 • Store: Transfer the frozen cookies to a freezer-safe resealable bag or storage container.
 Freeze for up to 3 months.